gonative-cc/sui-native/contrib/scripts/README.md

 ### 1. Create Bitcoin Transaction

 Run `compose_bitcoin_tx.sh` with the recipient address, amount (in BTC), and your OP_RETURN data (hex representation of the Sui address you want the nBTC to be minted to).
-This script will create, sign (using TODO describe wallet) and send a Bitcoin nBTC deposit transaction.
+This script will create, sign (check bitcoin-cli wallet [guide](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/03_3_Setting_Up_Your_Wallet.md)) and send a Bitcoin nBTC deposit transaction.

 ```bash
 ./compose_bitcoin_tx.sh tb1q...
 0.00005 c762...